davidmoten/rxjava2-http/README.md

     }
 }
 ```
+The default behaviour is to schedule requests on `Schedulers.io()` but this is configurable via another `FlowableHttpServlet` constructor.

 ### Create client
 Assuming the servlet above is listening on `http://localhost:8080/stream`, this is how you access it over HTTP: